-- each goal - The Start date of services, recommended number of sessions, frequency, and duration of each service for the six-month duration of the Treatment Plan (e.g., four units of therapeutic behavioral on-site services two days per week for six months).
-It is not permissible to use "as needed", "p.r.n" or to state that the client will receive a service "x to y times per week". - The Date of re-assessment - Projected treatment end date - 2.9 Treatment Plan is signed by a licensed professional - 2.10 A formal review of the Treatment Plan with the client shall be conducted at least every six months.
+- •The Treatment modality (group or individual) - Measurable objectives with target completion dates that are identified for each goal - •The Start date of services, recommended number of sessions.

+- The Date of re-assessment - Projected treatment end date - 2.9 Treatment Plan is signed by a licensed professional - 2.10 A formal review of the Treatment Plan with the client shall be conducted at least every six months.
 The Treatment Plan shall be reviewed more often when significant changes occur. - 2.11 Activities, notations of discussions, findings, conclusions, and recommendations shall be documented during the Treatment Plan review.
 Any modifications or additions to the Treatment Plan must be documented based on the results of the review.
-The Treatment Plan review shall contain the following components: - Current diagnosis code(s) and justification for any changes in diagnosis - Client's progress toward meeting individualized goals and objectives - Client's progress towards meeting individualized discharge criteria - Updates to after care plan - Findings - Recommendations - Dated signature of the client
+The Treatment Plan review shall contain the following components: - •Current diagnosis code(s) and justification for any changes in diagnosis - Client's progress toward meeting individualized goals and objectives - Client's progress towards meeting individualized discharge criteria - •Updates to after care plan